k3b/VirtualCamera/README.md

 # ![](https://github.com/k3b/VirtualCamera/raw/master/app/src/main/res/drawable/virtual_camera.png) Virtual Camera: Select from an existing jpg file instead of taking a photo from camera chooser.

+Note: this app is abendoned.
+Use https://github.com/adriangl/pict2cam instead.

 When "Virtual Camera" is installed many Android-Apps that can select a camera to take a photo can also choose to open an exisiting jpg file.